Getting centimeter accuracy on iPad® is possible with GNSS! Here’s How

-More and more people want to use iPads and iPhones for high-accuracy GIS/GNSS data collection.
-At first, detractors said those devices wouldn’t survive in the field.
-They’ve been proven wrong.
-Put them in an inexpensive Otterbox or LifeProof case and they become robust GIS/GNSS data collection devices that are giving traditional, expensive rugged Windows-based tablets a serious challenge.
+More and more people want to use iPads and iPhone®s for high-accuracy GIS/GNSS data collection.
+At the beginning of their availability, the ruggedness of consumer mobile devices and their survival in the field was highly questioned.
+Users have had the bright ideas of putting them in inexpensive Otterbox or LifeProof cases and they became robust GIS/GNSS data collection.

 Centimeter Accuracy on Your iPad and iPhone

-To achieve Centimeter Accuracy on your iPad or iPhone, you need the right type of GNSS receiver.
-Eos offers the Arrow Gold RTK GNSS receiver.
-It’s a full RTK, dual frequency, all constellation (GPS, GLONASS, Galileo, BeiDou) receiver capable of processing GNSS RTK corrections in real-time and delivering centimeter-accurate coordinates to your iPad/iPhone.
+To achieve Centimeter Accuracy on your iPad or iPhone, Eos offers the Arrow Gold RTK GNSS receiver.
+It’s a full RTK, multi-frequency, all constellation (GPS, GLONASS, Galileo, BeiDou) receiver capable of processing GNSS RTK corrections in real-time and delivering centimeter-accurate coordinates to your iPad/iPhone.
 You’ll also need access to an RTK base station or RTK Network.
 This is not as difficult as it sounds.
 Many regions around the world have RTK Networks.
 In the US, many States offer free access to their RTK Network.
 All the user needs is an internet connection either directly on their iOS device or from a cell phone hotspot.

 Eos provides a free iOS app called Eos Tools Pro.
 It runs on iPads and iPhones.
 This app features a built-in NTrip client and enables the user to access an RTK Network by entering IP address, port#, username and password.
 It also allows the user to set alarms to notify if RTK Network connection is lost, estimated accuracy or correction age limit exceeded, etc.